 Wine Pairings for Pumpkin Risotto with Goat Cheese and Dried Cranberries:

-- Pinot Gris has a nice acidity that will cut through the creaminess of this dish.
+- Barolo has a firm tannins and great body that will cut through the creaminess of this dish.

 - With its buttery notes, Chardonnay pairs nicely with the creamy risotto and pumpkin.